Lung

 Definition / general

-• Pulmonary carcinoids are well differentiated neoplasms with neuroendocrine differentiation further divided into typical and atypical carcinoids
+• Pulmonary carcinoids are well differentiated neoplasms, with neuroendocrine differentiation further divided into typical and atypical carcinoids (neuroendocrine tumors grade 1 and 2)

 Essential features

-• Pulmonary carcinoids are classified according to mitotic count per 2 mm2 and the presence of necrosis
+• Typical carcinoids are classified according to a mitotic count < 2 per 2 mm2, the absence of necrosis and a tumor size > 0.5 cm

-• Histologic features include neuroendocrine growth pattern and monotonous tumor cells with salt and pepper chromatin and inconspicuous nucleoli, along with moderate to abundant eosinophilic cytoplasm
+• Histologic features include neuroendocrine growth pattern and monotonous tumor cells with salt and pepper chromatin and inconspicuous nucleoli and moderate to abundant eosinophilic cytoplasm

 Terminology

-• Not recommended: well differentiated lung neuroendocrine carcinoma
+• Not recommended: well differentiated lung neuroendocrine tumor

-• G1 - G3 neuroendocrine neoplasm classification is not currently applied in pulmonary carcinoids (Mod Pathol 2018;31:1770)
+• G1 - G3 neuroendocrine neoplasm classification is not currently applied to pulmonary carcinoids (Mod Pathol 2018;31:1770)

 ICD coding